-- Didactic Classes: Students enrolled in KPSAHS educational programs are required to wear their photo ID badge/access badge at all times when they are on campus. - Clinical Sites: It is a California state law that all patients have the right to know who is providing their care and service; therefore, students are required to wear ID badges at all times during their clinical education.
+Students enrolled in KPSAHS educational programs are required to wear their photo ID badge/access badge at all times when they are on campus or attending clinical education.
+It must be worn above the waist with the name and photograph clearly visible.
+When attending clinical education, students should be aware that California state law gives all patients the right to know who is providing their medical care and/or service.